-To give hunters the best information available on the “prospects” for a successful hunting season, district wildlife biologists for the Washington Department of Fish and Wildlife’s Wildlife Program have consulted their local sources and personal observations to make predictions for what the upcoming seasons may hold.
+To help hunters prepare for a successful hunting season, wildlife biologists for the Washington Department of Fish and Wildlife

 (WDFW) consulted their local sources and contributed their personal observations about hunting prospects throughout the

 For management purposes, WDFW has six regions and a total of 17 wildlife districts (see map).
 Each district has at least one biologist who is

 responsible for monitoring local wildlife populations and recommending appropriate seasons.
 These recommendations are based on

 past hunter success, weather, fire, and changing ownership policies.
 The professional observations are rolled into

 district predictions about what this year's hunting seasons may bring.